freemanlatrell/blog/README.md

 Modernizing applications and automation on z/OS just got a lot easier with the latest release of the IBM Z and Cloud Modernization Stack!

 In the previous release of the IBM Z and Cloud Modernization Stack, we provided solutions such as the IBM z/OS Package Manager that allows you to easily install and manage z/OS native software on a target z/OS host, and the IBM IMS Operator that allows you the ability to provision and manage your IMS subsystem from OpenShift.
-Along with the additional features we’ve added to those services in the latest release, we’ve decided to take things a step further and open up our platform to allow z/OS developers the ability to develop their own Ansible solutions on OpenShift!
+Along with the additional features we’ve added to those services in the latest release, we’ve decided to take things a step further and open up our platform, by publishing our [Operator Collection Specification][oc-spec], allowing z/OS developers the ability to develop their own Operator Collections in OpenShift!
+We're also providing the [IBM Operator Collection SDK][oc-sdk], which delivers all of the tools you need to make the Operator Collection development experience as simple as possible.

-In addition, we’ve also redesigned our IBM z/OS Cloud Broker operator catalog to promote the sharing of these Ansible solutions as community Operator Collections in our IBM z/OS Cloud Broker Galaxy Operator Catalog.
+In addition, we’ve also redesigned our IBM z/OS Cloud Broker operator catalog to promote the sharing of these Operator Collections in our IBM z/OS Cloud Broker Galaxy Operator Catalog.
 So now you can easily expose your Ansible automation in the OpenShift Container Platform, to be consumed in the same fashion as other cloud native services, while also discovering other open z/OS solutions in the Operator Collection community, that can also be leveraged to build z/OS applications running on OpenShift.

 ## **So, what are Operator Collections?**